hirosystems/ordhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 $ chainhook predicates new hello-ordinals.json --bitcoin
 ```

-The above command generates a JSON file that looks like this:
+The above command generates a hello-ordinals.json file that looks like this:

 ```
 {